International Day of Disabled People (IDODP) happens every year on 3 December. It is celebrated all around the world and is recognised by the British

-Forum Central has marked IDODP in various ways over the past five years in collaboration with Leeds City Council and third sector partners.
+Forum Central has celebrated IDODP every year since 2019 in collaboration with The Disability Hub at Leeds City Council and other third sector partners.

-The annual celebration brings together organisations and advocacy groups to network and showcase the services they offer for Disabled people in Leeds to professionals and members of the public, helping to pave the way towards a sense of pan-disability community.
+The Leeds for All working group was established in 2021 to coordinate a city-wide event.
+The annual event brings together organisations and advocacy groups to network and showcase the services they offer for Disabled people in Leeds to professionals and members of the public, helping to pave the way towards a sense of pan-disability community.

 2023

-The Small Grant Funds was distributed to 12 organisations, whose events and activities involved 511 people.
+A Small Grant Fund was distributed to 12 organisations, whose events and activities involved 511 people.
+Evaluations of organisational activity showed that the small grants fund had sparked new activity, connection, ideas and partnership working across the city.

 Marketplace Event – Highlights Video